-Narrabri's main industries are agriculture and primary industries.
+Other relevant factors Social and community context Narrabri's main industries are agriculture and primary industries.
 The 2011 census indicated that sheep, beef cattle and grain farming, other crop growing, and agriculture and fishing support services were the largest sources of employment (20% of all responses).

-Community In developing its proposal, the council conducted eight community consultation meetings, exhibited its draft improvement plan for public consultation, and interacted with the community via its Facebook page.
+Community consultation In developing its proposal, the council conducted eight community consultation meetings, exhibited its draft improvement plan for public consultation, and interacted with the community via its Facebook page.
 All community submissions were reported to the council.
 However, we note no information was provided in the council's proposal in relation to the community's views on its proposal.

-Narrabri provides water and sewer services.
-The council currently does not meet the requirements of the sewerage infrastructure backlog.

-NSW Government's Best Practice Management of Water Supply and Sewerage Framework.
+Water and/or sewer Narrabri provides water and sewer services.
+The council currently does not meet the requirements of the NSW Government's Best Practice Management of Water Supply and Sewerage Framework.
 It is managing its water and sewer services on a break even basis.
-The council does not have any water or

-Submissions We received four submissions related to Narrabri's proposal, which raised concerns about the council's
+The council does not have any water or sewerage infrastructure backlog.
+Submissions We received four submissions related to Narrabri's proposal, which raised concerns about the council's management, financial performance, and poor community consultation.

-$management, financial\ performance,\ and\ poor\ community\ consultation.$